-Based on popular demand, Erin published NetLingo.com in print, "NetLingo The Internet Dictionary" and continues to publish digital versions of NetLingo.com, including "NetLingo The List: The Largest List of Text & Chat Acronyms" as well as iPhone apps, Top 50 Lists, and PDF Guides.
-She offers a free blog "Improve Your Internet IQ," free Word of the Day Emails, and a paid subscription service called "Get With The Program" for parents and professionals who want to stay up-to-date about online issues that matter.
+Based on popular demand, Erin published NetLingo.com in print, "NetLingo The Internet Dictionary" and "NetLingo The List: The Largest List of Text & Chat Acronyms."
+She continues to add new terms to the website and offers free Jargon and Acronym of the Day Emails, as well as iPhone apps, Top 50 Lists, and PDF Guides.
+Erin tracks tech trends in the blog "Life in the Online World" and provides a paid subscription service "Life Online" so that parents and professionals can stay up-to-date about online issues that matter.
 Erin's mission is "to educate, entertain, and inform people worldwide about the language of the Internet."

 Recognized in December, 2009 as a "Top 25 Women in Tech to Watch" at the AlwaysOn Venture Summit in Silicon Valley, Ms. Jansen has worked in the Internet industry since 1994 providing an array of skills and services for online initiatives.
 In addition to being President of a publishing company, she is a consultant for a select group of companies in California.
-For the past 15 years, Erin has worked in the Internet industry with numerous businesses in San Francisco, Silicon Valley, Los Angeles, Seattle, and New York City, and she has consulted on Internet projects in England, France and Germany.
+For the past 15 years, Erin has worked in the Internet industry with start-up, corporate and agency companies in San Francisco, Silicon Valley, Los Angeles, Seattle, and New York City, and she has consulted on Internet projects in England, France and Germany.

 Erin is both technical and creative when it comes to the Internet.
 Her experience is broad; from building Web sites to working as an evangelist, Erin has a history of advocating new business models and products on the Web.
 She specializes in: Web Site Architecture and User Interface Design, Content Development and Management, Internet Business Models and Industry Trends, Online Advertising Campaigns and Affiliate Marketing Programs, Web Traffic Reporting and Analysis, Community Building, E-commerce Solutions, and Online Search.

 She is a published writer, public speaker and collaborator.
-Online at "sistergoldenhair.com" and "erinjansen.com" Erin is one of the original Webgrrls and has participated in a number of media broadcasts about cyberspace, including the film "Wild @ Start".
-She has also appeared on an infomercial, held weekly roundtable salon discussions at the Cyber-Café, and participated as a panelist at industry conferences.
-Recently she has appeared on television news programs including The Martha Stewart Show, FOX News, CNN, MSNBC and the BBC, and interviewed on numerous radio programs, and quoted in hundreds of newspaper and magazine articles.
+Online at "sistergoldenhair.com" and "erinjansen.com" Erin is one of the original Webgrrls and participated in a number of media broadcasts about cyberspace, including the film "Wild @ Start."
+She also appeared on an infomercial, held weekly roundtable salon discussions at the Cyber-Café, and participated as a panelist at industry conferences.
+More recently she appeared on television news programs including The Martha Stewart Show, FOX News, CNN, MSNBC and the BBC, and was interviewed on numerous radio programs, while NetLingo has been featured in hundreds of newspaper and magazine articles.

-Erin is a content management expert and has worked with venture capital funded start-ups based in Silicon Valley, including Alternative Health Journal and MyThings.
+Erin specializes in the development, design, content, and programming of new and improved desktop and mobile websites and she recently served as Director of Online Operations at the Advertising Research Foundation in New York City.
+Prior to that, Erin worked with venture capital funded start-ups based in Silicon Valley, including Alternative Health Journal and MyThings.
 She also worked at an advertising agency and served as team lead for the Microsoft account in Seattle.
-Prior to becoming a consultant for 5 years, Erin was the Content Manager at OfficeDepot.com where she developed an online magazine for the USA's largest office products retailer.
-Her work involved content acquisition and management, navigational layout, graphic design, and online marketing for the start-up division.
+Prior to becoming a consultant for 5 years, Erin worked at OfficeDepot.com where she developed an online magazine for the USA's largest office products retailer.
+Her work during this time involved content creation, acquisition and management, navigational layout, graphic design, and online marketing for start-ups and start-up divisions.

-Erin Jansen has an Masters degree in Industrial Psychology from the London School of Economics in England, and a Bachelors degree in Psychology from Pepperdine University in Malibu, California.
+Erin Jansen has a Masters of Science degree in Social Psychology from the London School of Economics in England, and a Bachelors of Science degree in Psychology from Pepperdine University in Malibu, California.